Chapter 9: Misconduct, Performance Improvement Counseling, and Disciplinary Action

 Swarthmore has a strong commitment to excellence in all we do, and we depend on the members of the Swarthmore community to uphold the highest professional standards.
 We strive for an environment of trust, unquestioned integrity, and a genuine concern for the welfare of the organization and of others in our community.

-Issues of poor performance or misconduct, however, compromise both the individual and the organization.
-For this reason, Swarthmore expects performance and professional conduct to meet high standards at all times.
+Issues of poor performance or misconduct, however, compromise both the individual and the institution.
+For this reason, Swarthmore expects and upholds high standards of performance and professional conduct to at all times.
 Performance or conduct issues that arise will be addressed through a process of performance improvement counseling and disciplinary action.

 Disciplinary action generally occurs when performance improvement counseling has not had the desired effect or when misconduct warrants it.
 The disciplinary actions described below distinguish between less serious and graver actions of misconduct.
 Supervisors, in consultation with Human Resources, may exercise discretion as appropriate when following the schedule of counseling.